CI/CD steps

 | work_dir: ${{step_dir}}

-| The folder to where the step has been downloaded.
-Use to refer to files in the step, or to set the work directory of an executable step. |
+| The directory where the step has been downloaded.
+Use to refer to files in the step, or to set the working directory of an executable step. |

-| ${{steps.my-step.outputs.name}}
+| ${{steps.my_step.outputs.name}}

-| Access to outputs from previously executed steps.
+| Access outputs from previously executed steps.
 Choose the specific step using the step name. |

 work_dir